-Preparing for New Minnesota Science Standards
+Preparing for New Minnesota Science Standards and Instruction

 John Olson, Minnesota Department of Education Science Specialist and colleagues are writing a series of articles for the MnSTA newsletter in preparation for the review of the science standards in 2018-19.
 They are including ideas about science learning and teaching that have come from research and teaching experience, which will influence the writing and implementation of our next science standards.

 The tentative sequence is:

 - When will we get new standards?
 Will we adopt national standards?
 (December 2016)

 - What are science teachers saying about our current science standards?
 (March 2017)

 - What new ideas about science learning might guide our next science standards?
 (May 2017)